-- Level 1 Observable inputs, such as unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included in Level 1, such as assets or liabilities whose values are based on quoted market prices in markets where trading occurs infrequently or whose values are based on quoted prices of instruments with similar attributes in active markets. - Level 3 Unobservable inputs that are supported by little or no market activity and significant to the overall fair value measurement of the assets or liabilities; therefore, requiring the company to develop its own valuation techniques and assumptions.
+- · Level 1 Observable inputs, such as unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included in Level 1, such as assets or liabilities whose values are based on quoted market prices in markets where trading occurs infrequently or whose values are based on quoted prices of instruments with similar attributes in active markets. - · Level 3 Unobservable inputs that are supported by little or no market activity and significant to the overall fair value measurement of the assets or liabilities; therefore, requiring the company to develop its own valuation techniques and assumptions.

-As of July 31, 2023 and April 30, 2023, we did not have any Level 2 or Level 3 financial assets and our cash equivalents of \$15.6 million and \$28.7 million, respectively, were invested in money market funds with no more than two commercial banks and carried at fair value based on quoted market prices for identical securities (Level 1 input).
-We consider the fair value of our convertible senior notes to be a Level 2 financial liability due to limited trading activity of the senior convertible notes (Note 3).
-We did not have any other Level 2 or Level 3 financial liabilities as of July 31, 2023 and April 30, 2023.
+As of October 31, 2023 and April 30, 2023, our Level 1 financial assets consisted of our cash equivalents invested in money market funds of \$21.6 million and \$28.7 million, respectively, and our other current assets related to investments in equity securities of \$7.5 million and \$0, respectively.
+Our Level 1 financial assets are carried at a fair value based on quoted market prices for identical securities (Level 1 input).
+We did not have any Level 2 or Level 3 financial assets as of October 31, 2023 and April 30, 2023.

+We consider the fair value of our senior convertible notes to be a Level 2 financial liability due to limited trading activity of the senior convertible notes (Note 3).
+We did not have any other Level 2 or Level 3 financial liabilities as of October 31, 2023 and April 30, 2023.